Soho House Berlin

 Soho House BerlinLooming over one of central Berlin’s most vibrant intersections, this restored Bauhaus building, with its distinctive 1920s curved facade, was transformed in 2010 into the Berlin outpost of the glamorous Soho House hotel and private members brand.
 The building has heaps of history, having started out as a Jewish-owned department store before being taken over by the Nazis and then occupied by the Communist regime (for archival purposes).

-Today it’s one of Mitte’s foremost havens of hip, offering quirkily decorated rooms that mix vintage with contemporary design tropes—think Marshall speakers and old-school record players, floral armchairs and art deco bathtubs.
+Today, it’s one of Mitte’s foremost havens of hip, offering quirkily decorated rooms that mix vintage with contemporary design tropes—think Marshall speakers and old-school record players, floral armchairs, and Art Deco bathtubs.
 The lofts are even more astonishing, both for their capacious size and their industrial-chic aesthetic—some come with grand pianos and foosball tables.
-The hotel also has a rooftop pool and adjacent bar with views of Alexanderplatz, concept retail area, a private cinema and a library room—with a bar—that host occasional events open to the public, an in-house restaurant, and a Cowshed spa that’s a popular destination in its own right.
+The hotel also has a rooftop pool and adjacent bar with views of Alexanderplatz, a concept retail area, a private cinema and library room—with a bar—that hosts occasional events open to the public, an in-house restaurant, and a Cowshed spa that’s a popular destination in its own right.